markCostello/QWsensor/README.md

 Projects in my queue:

 1) Python 3 code samples.
-The Pythin in http://docs.wink.apiary.io/ was Python 2.
+The Python in http://docs.wink.apiary.io/ was Python 2.

 2) Android app for viewing sensor data